homieiot/homie5-device-profiles/docs/cap-action.md

 However, not all interactions can be modeled that way.
 For example if we want to 'step-up' or 'step-down' the dimmer value.
 In either case the new state value will be relative to the previous state.
 For cases like this the `action` capability can be used.

 **Caution**: the preferred way with Homie devices is to use state-based controls.
 Only use actions if there is no way to do it state-based.
-For example don't used actions `on`, `off`, and `toggle`, but model `on`/`off` as state, and only `toggle` as an action.
+For example don't use actions `on`, `off`, and `toggle`, but model `on`/`off` as state, and only `toggle` as an action.

-### Explicit vs embedded
+### Devices vs Nodes

-The actions may be scoped on Node level or Device level.
-Meaning:

-- **Node level:** An action impacts only a specific node.
-- **Device level**: An action impacts multiple Nodes within a device.

-This action capability is specified and advertized if used on a Device explicitly, as a separate Node.
-If the action is used on a Node level, it can be embedded in other capabilities.
-See the [`homie-switch/1/0` capability](cap-switch.md#action) for exmaple.
+The actions typically apply to nodes.
+Hence the capability-profiles list the actions available for a node.
+However the action-node is usually implemented on a Device level.
+This allows the action to have a wider scope and be used for multiple nodes.
+For example a `level` capability has 2 actions; `step-up` and `step-down`.
+And a `power-switch` has a `toggle` action.
+So a `homie-light-dimmable` device gets all three actions; `step-up`, `step-down`, and `toggle`.
+The `step-up` and `step-down` actions act on the `brightness` node, while the `toggle` action acts on the `power` node.

+Devices can define additional actions not bound to a specific node.
+Additionally a device MAY rename actions in case of naming colissions.

 ### Examples